ussaka/New-DMPS-software/README.md

 # New DMPS software

-General
+**General**
 - Program for DMPS, HalfMini and UFDMPS.
 - Basic working principle for all setups is similar.
 Parameters are different and for example HalfMini uses probably different kind of blower.
-UFDMPS has two DMAs and two CPCs.
+UFDMPS has two DMAs and two CPCs.<br /><br />
+- :heavy_check_mark: = Feature is done
+- :x: = Feature is not yet implemented
+- :grey_question: = Not sure

 **Detectors**
+- :heavy_check_mark: TSI CPCs old legacy serial and pulse connection
-- TSI CPCs, both old and new serial, pulse and TCP connections
+- :x: TSI CPCs, new serial, pulse and TCP connections
-- TSI electrometer
+- :x: TSI electrometer
-- Airmodus A20
+- :x: Airmodus A20
-- Airmodus PSM+A20 (for HalfMini)
+- :x: Airmodus PSM+A20 (for HalfMini)
-- Airmodus new model (A30?)
+- :x: Airmodus new model (A30?)
-- Airmodus UFCPC model coming?
+- :x: Airmodus UFCPC model coming?
-- Analog electrometers
+- :x: Analog electrometers
-- Also detector status should be saved
+- :grey_question: Also detector status should be saved

 **DMA's**
-- Vienna different lengths
+- :grey_question: Vienna different lengths
-- HalfMini
+- :grey_question: HalfMini
-- TSI nano and long
+- :grey_question: TSI nano and long

 **Blowers**
-- Both analog control and pwm using TSI flow meter
+- :heavy_check_mark: Both analog control and pwm using TSI flow meter
-- HalfMini could use 2 x blower (same type as for DMPS) in future
+- :x: HalfMini could use 2 x blower (same type as for DMPS) in future

 **TSI flow meter**
-- Flow, T and P
+- :heavy_check_mark: Flow, T and P
+- :heavy_check_mark: 4000 series
-- Both 4000 and 5000 serie
+- :x: 5000 series

 **Analog signals**
-- dP (flow), T, P, RH, HV monitor
+- :heavy_check_mark: dP (flow), T, P, RH, HV monitor
-- Possibility to add more analog input channels
+- :grey_question: Possibility to add more analog input channels

+**High Voltage**
+- :heavy_check_mark: Stepping voltage (DMPS)
+- :grey_question: Stepping voltage (SMPS)
-**Stepping voltage and continous voltage scan (DMPS and SMPS)**
+- :x: Continous voltage scan (DMPS and SMPS)

 **PID control**
+- :heavy_check_mark: Sheath flow
-- Sheath flow?
-Or using microcontroller?
+- :x: blower pid using microcontroller?
-- HV control?
+- :x: HV control?
-- Parallel script
+- :heavy_check_mark: Blower pid control is executed in separate thread, could be improved

 **Inversion**
-- Python inversion by Anton as module or stand alone old Fortran code from PasiA
+- :x: Python inversion by Anton as module or stand alone old Fortran code from PasiA
-- SMPS inversion?
+- :x: SMPS inversion?
 In a separate script but the actual measurement program could give a possibility to determine the delay time.

 **Parameters**
-- *.INI-file
+- :heavy_check_mark: *.INI-file
-- Program should give a possibility to create the *INI-file (graphical user interface).
+- :heavy_check_mark: Program should give a possibility to create the *INI-file (graphical user interface).<br />`The ini file can be edited in the gui and ini file template is part of this repository.
+New ini file can not be created with the gui`
-- Should have also a 'service mode' which allows to change the parameters from GUI.
-Service mode should show both the raw and the scaled values.
+- :heavy_check_mark: Should have also a 'service mode' which allows to change the parameters from GUI.
+Service mode should show the scaled values.
+- :x: Service mode should also show the raw values.

 **Graphical user interface**
-- TKINTER
+- :heavy_check_mark: Tkinter
-- Separate result pictures (matplotlib)
+- :x: Draw graphs of the data

 **DAQ by NI**
-- NI6211 & 6215
+- :heavy_check_mark: NI6211 & 6215

 **Other features**
-- Windows
+- :heavy_check_mark: Windows supported
-- GUI
+- :heavy_check_mark: GUI
-- Service mode as described above
+- :heavy_check_mark: Service mode as described above

-**PLAN**
-- Everything should go to Git
-- Pasi's previous scripts are used (these are alredy given to Kasperi)
-- Programmers: Hannu, Pasi, Kasperi,...(Pekka?)
+**To Do**
+- :x: Possibility to set calibration coefficients for each measured value (temperature, RH etc)
+- :x: Plotting raw data is implemented to the main script.
+We'll check the inverted data later.
+- :x: Possibility to switch (and modify) between 4/20 flow modes and size ranges (e.g. 10-820 nm) in the maintenance mode
+- :x: Data is saved according to Actris instructions.
+- :x: Change time function to performance time (Python)
+- :x: SMPS measurement frequency is - at least in the beginning - 10 Hz.
+Every second scan is ascending and every second descending.
+- :x: What's meaning of 'flow', 'flow_d' and 'flow_c' in Pasi's script?
+Some correction factor?

+**Feature wishlist**
+- :x: Check updates from Gitlab automatically

+**Notes**
+- Week 22:
-- Pasi supervises Kasperi with the programming
+  - Pasi goes through the scripts shortly with Kasperi.
+Hannu has done a very simple GUI.
+Kasperi has also started with the user interface.
-- Hannu supervises Kasperi with hardware

-**HOW TO START WITH PYTHON**
+- June 13:
+  - First GUI version is done, TSI flow meter interface ready.
+  - TSI flow meter could have a linear scaling option (offset + span --> 'a*x + b').
+  - Adding NI DAQ to the program, including sensors connected with the NI.
+So T, RH, P, dP (aerosol flow), HV source (input, output, PID option), CPC pulses (counter), solenoid valves (digital output).
+Blower will be controlled via a microcontroller (Hannu's board) which is connected to the computer via a serial port.
+However, blower controlling with NI (including PID) should be an option as all current DMPS work in that way.
+In addition, building the microcontroller can take a while.
+  - Adding detectors, i.e. CPCs, to the program (serial in this stage).
+  - Board and detailed comments for the scripts (Finnish/English...doesn't matter).
+Comments can contain also examples how to modify the script.
+  - Pasi is on holiday from Midsummer onwards.
+  - Next meeting again on next Monday (June 20).

+- June 20:
+  - Pasi gives instructions how to add electrometer (TSI) communication to the script.
+Otherwise, TSI3750 is enough in this stage.
+  - Aim is to get the DMPS measurement cycle running so that the data is produced correctly.
+SMPS is done after that.
+SMPS measurement frequency is - at least in the beginning - 10 Hz.
+Every second scan is ascending and every second descending.
+Pasi gives instructions.
+  - Data is saved according to Actris instructions.
+  - Plotting raw data is implemented to the main script.
+We'll check the inverted data later.
+  - Let's have a short meeting still on Wednesday 22.

+- July 11
+  - Automatic updates (e.g. 1 s) of parameter values in GUI
+  - Possibility to set calibration coefficients for each measured value (temperature, RH etc)
+  - CPC concentration could be visible also in the maintenance window
+  - Possibility to switch (and modify) between 4/20 flow modes and size ranges (e.g. 10-820 nm) in the maintenance mode
+  - Open questions:
+    - How does time function work in Python?
+Does it use the performance counter?
+    - Is 'float' double in Python?
+    - What's meaning of 'flow', 'flow_d' and 'flow_c' in Pasi's script?
+Some correction factor?
+    - Is it possible to read 5 s average value from the CPC directly?

+# Instructions
+**Requirements**
-- Separate Python environment (how to do?) --> OK (venv)
+- Python 3.x.x
-- Measurement mode, service mode, configuration mode

-**SCHEDULE**
-- Let's start at week 21
-- Short meetings every week
-- Summer holidays around mid summer and in July.
-Project should be in a good progress before that.

-**Nice to have features**
-- Check updates from Gitlab automatically
+- Tested to work with Python version 3.9.7
+- NI-DAQmx or NI-DAQmx Runtime

 **Installation**
-- Tested to work with Python version 3.9.7
-- Install required depencies:
+- Open any terminal program(cmd) and download the repository with `git clone https://version.helsinki.fi/atm-tech/new-dmps-software.git` you might need credentials for that.
+- Or just download the zip file from the main page
+  - You probably can only download main branch with https link.
+Use .zip download to download different branch.
+Still you probably only want to use main branch.
+  - Install the repository to any safe location<br /><br />
+- Create virtual environment with `python -m venv env` inside `new-dmps-software` folder
+  - Virtual environment enables you to have multiple different python and python module version installed on the same PC.
+The Environment to run this program is now isolated virtual environment.
+  - You can install the venv to any safe location
+- Activate the env with `env\Scripts\activate`
+  - Make sure you are in correct location so the given file path will work(Root folder which contains env folder)
+  - If your terminal displays `(env) [PATH]` everything is working correctly<br /><br />
+- Navigate with `cd` inside `new-dmps-software`(root folder of the program)
-- python -m pip install -r requirements.txt
+- Install required depencies with `python -m pip install -r requirements.txt`
+  - Pip probably gives warning to upgrade to a new version.
+You can do that if you want
+  - Installation is now complete

+**How to start the program**
+- Navigate inside `new-dmps-software` folder with any terminal program(cmd)
+- Activate the virtual environment `env\Scripts\activate`
+- Run the main file with `python main.py`